Trump Signs $1.4Trln Spending Package That Includes $900Bln In COVID-19 Relief - UrduPoint

 Trump Signs $1.4Trln Spending Package That Includes $900Bln In COVID-19 Relief

+US President Donald Trump has signed a bill on Tuesday extending budget for six days follow the passage of a $1.4 trillion federal spending package for 2021 by The US House of Representatives and the Senate

-WASHINGTON (UrduPoint News / Sputnik - 22nd December, 2020) US President Donald Trump has signed a $1.4 trillion federal spending package for 2021 that includes $900 billion in coronavirus relief after it was passed by the House of Representatives and the Senate, the White House said in a statement on Tuesday.
+WASHINGTON (UrduPoint News / Sputnik - 22nd December, 2020) US President Donald Trump has signed a bill on Tuesday extending budget for six days follow the passage of a $1.4 trillion federal spending package for 2021 by The US House of Representatives and the Senate.

 "On Tuesday, December 22, 2020, the President signed into law: H.R.
 1520, the 'Further Extension of Continuing Appropriations Act, 2021,' which provides fiscal year (FY) 2021 appropriations to Federal agencies through Monday, December 28, 2020, for continuing projects and activities of the Federal Government.